Copa America 2021: Why were Argentina and Colombia stripped of hosting duty & will it be cancelled? | Goal.com

 However, few could have imagined that the tournament would again be in doubt a year later.

-Having been delayed for 12 months, there are now concerns over where it will actually be played, with both host nations - Colombia and Argentina - having their duties suspended by CONMEBOL.
+Having been delayed for 12 months, there were concerns over where it would actually be played, with both host nations - Colombia and Argentina - having their duties suspended by CONMEBOL.

 So what is the situation with the Copa America and where will the competition take place?
 Goal takes a look.